Skip to content

 We know how important it is to take probiotics at the best time and in the best way, and so we've compiled a few tips to help you get the most out of your live cultures.
 It may seem a little daunting at first but, rest assured, you don't need to drastically change your lifestyle to maximise the effect from your probiotics.

-Today, breakfast seems to have taken a bit of a backseat.
+Today, breakfast seems to have taken a bit of a backseat in most households.
 In fact, according to a recent study1 the number of us choosing to skip breakfast has doubled in just three years.
-Most people seem to find breakfast a bit of an inconvenience whilst some people skip it all together.
-Others choose sugary cereal bars, breakfast drinks or ‘carby’ croissants as a quick “on the go” alternative.
+Most people seem to find breakfast a bit of an inconvenience.
+Some people skip it all together, whilst others choose sugary cereal bars, breakfast drinks or ‘carby’ croissants as a quick “on the go” alternative.

-However, if you choose to take your probiotics at lunch or dinner the chances of the good bacteria surviving decrease.
-This is because at this point in the day, you are more likely to have consumed a variety of different food, upending the acidity levels in your system and losing some of that good bacteria in its transit to your gut.
+However, if you choose to take your probiotics at lunch or dinner the chances of the good bacteria surviving decrease marginally.
+This is because later in the day, you are more likely to have consumed a variety of different foods and stimulated acid production in your stomach.
+This increased acidity might result in some slight losses of bacteria as the probiotics journey through the stomach, resulting in fewer good bacteria arriving in the gut.

 However, if you struggle with swallowing capsules or taking pills, do not worry!
 There are probiotics which are flavourless and can be dissolved into water or mixed into lukewarm food and drinks.

-It’s no secret that we consider ourselves probiotic specialists, so we know that there are specific strains of good bacteria or ‘live cultures’ that have been scientifically proven to work effectively in different parts of the gut.
-For example, some specific strains have been found to work in the gut to help maintain regularity, whereas others have been found to support IBS, and some have even been associated with mental health.
-Read more about that here.
+It’s no secret that we consider ourselves probiotic specialists, so we know that there are specific strains of good bacteria or ‘live cultures’ that have different effects on the body.
+Some have even been scientifically proven to work effectively in different parts of the gut.

-Make sure that, first and foremost, you take the probiotic that’s right for you.
+Make sure that, first and foremost, you take the probiotic that’s right for you, and your own specific health requirements.
 If you have any under lying health conditions, we would always recommend that you seek medical advice first before purchasing a probiotic.

 Hopefully these 5 quick tips will help you maximise those mighty microbes to their full potential in your gut!